-APRA considers a range of scale metrics, including 3-year average Adjusted Total Accounts Growth Rates and Net Cash Flow Ratios, when assessing sustainability in its annual heatmap17.
-These measures were not highlighted for ADF Super by APRA in its latest heatmap released in December
+APRA considers a range of scale metrics, including 3-year average Adjusted Total Accounts Growth Rates and Net Cash Flow Ratios, when assessing sustainability in its annual heatmap20.
+These measures were not highlighted as a concern for PSSap by APRA in its latest heatmap released in December 2022- the measures are all positive indicating that scale is supporting a likely ability to continue to deliver quality member outcomes into the future.